 Bury bottom of the fence approx. 4-6 inches into the soil and turn the fence outward to prevent rabbits from digging underneath.
 If the bottom is not buried, the fence should be staked down around the perimeter to discourage digging.
 I discovered this after I found some baby bunnies snoozing beside my strawberry plants.
 I hadn’t secured the make-shift fence well enough so they snuck in for a snack and a nap.
 (No worries…I safely let them out and they were reunited with their mother)

-3.)
-Dried Bloodmeal: I’ll preface this one by saying it usually works.
+I’ll preface this one by saying it usually works.
 Bloodmeal is extremely high in nitrogen and a great additive for your garden.
 You can sprinkle it around your plants and in your garden beds.
-My mother used to use this for years with much success.
 Take care not to sprinkle the powder directly on your plants.
-The high nitrogen content can burn the leaves.
+The high nitrogen content can burn the leaves …

 Here’s what you’ll need: